TCP3060 : Food: Space and Polity

 Workshops provide guidance on the group assessment in tandem with topics and issues discussed in the main lectures.
 The workshops with their link to the group assessment will help stimulate team working.

 Other workshops will discuss contemporary issues through consideration of (news) media debates and reports and will be used to compliment the lecture content by enabling time for further critical exploration of issues and concepts and thus help support the attainment of both knowledge and skills outcomes.
-Wherever possible workshops will be led by real-world activist and practitioner contributions on respective key topics.
+Wherever possible workshops will be led by real-world activist and practitioner contributions on respective key topics to show how these issues translate into local actions.

 Surgery hours will be offered for students to discuss and support their individual assignment submission.